cloudstax/firecamp/catalog/zookeeper/README.md

-The OpenManage ZooKeeper container is based on openjdk.
+The FireCamp ZooKeeper container is based on openjdk.
 The data volume will be mounted to the /data directory inside container.
 All ZooKeeper data will be stored under it.

 By default, the Java heap size is set to 4GB.
-If your ZooKeeper wants other memory, you could specify the "max-memory" when creating the ZooKeeper service by the openmanage-service-cli.
+If your ZooKeeper wants other memory, you could specify the "max-memory" when creating the ZooKeeper service by the firecamp-service-cli.

 **Topology**